tlotze/ophelia/README.txt

     Ophelia's own wsgiref-based HTTP server or run it by any WSGI server you might care to use.

+Try the wsgiref-based server that comes with Ophelia
-    The wsgiref-based server is installed as the ``ophelia-wsgiref`` executable.
+    A rather simplistic and non-production-ready wsgiref-based server set up to use the provided WSGI application is installed as the ``ophelia-wsgiref`` executable.
 Its script entry point is ``ophelia.wsgi.wsgiref_server``.

-Both scripts provide some usage instructions when called with the ``--help`` option.
-They read a configuration file; see CONFIGURATION.txt for details.
+    The script provides some usage instructions when called with the ``--help`` option.
+It reads a configuration file; see CONFIGURATION.txt for details.

 What kind of sites is Ophelia good for?